Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/api-reference.md

 ```

 * _decisionScopes_ is an array of decision scopes for which propositions need updating.
-* _xdm_ additional xdm formatted data to be attached to the Experience Event.
+* _xdm_ is a dictionary containing additional xdm formatted data to be attached to the Experience Event.
-* _data_ additional freeform data to be attached to the Experience Event.
+* _data_ is a dictionary containing additional freeform data to be attached to the Experience Event.

 #### Example